DataBox: Building Real-Time Ecommerce KPI Dashboards from Scraped Data

 KPI Tracking for Ecommerce

 Effective ecommerce KPI tracking goes beyond revenue and conversion rates.
-When you incorporate scraped competitor data, your KPI framework expands to include market positioning metrics that most competitors ignore entirely.
+When you incorporate scraped competitor data through competitor analysis services, your KPI framework expands to include market positioning metrics that most competitors ignore entirely.

 Pricing KPIs